718-Pound Bluefin Reeled In By NJ Fishermen Feeds Families For Free

 We're talking 718 pounds, 112 inches, and the first trophy tuna caught off the New Jersey coast this season.

-"My mouth dropped and I couldn’t believe my eyes," said Goldberg, an attorney.
+"My mouth dropped and I couldn’t believe my eyes," said Goldberg.
 "And I’m someone who has seen these fish many times, but not this size."

 And it's not even bluefin season yet.